SBA 7(a) Business Acquisition: Complete Timeline & Process Guide for Sellers (2026)

 Week 5-8: Gathering closing requirements

-The three biggest delays (in order):
+The three biggest delays:

 Also required:

-• Updated financial statements
+- Updated financial statements

-• Final business documentation
+- Final business documentation

-• Entity documents and licenses
+- Entity documents and licenses

 What you can do:

-• Keep operating normally—performance matters until the wire hits
+- Keep operating normally.
+Performance matters until the wire hits.

-• Update your buyer weekly with current metrics
+- Update your buyer weekly with current metrics.

-• Push back gently if attorneys are dragging their feet on the purchase agreement
+- Push back gently if attorneys are dragging their feet on the purchase agreement.

-• Ask your broker: “What specific items are still outstanding?”
+- Ask your broker: “What specific items are still outstanding?”

 Red flags:

-• Purchase agreement negotiations extending beyond 2 weeks
+- Purchase agreement negotiations extending beyond 2 weeks

-• Radio silence for more than 7 days
+- Radio silence for more than 7 days

-• Changing terms that weren’t in the commitment letter
+- Changing terms that weren’t in the commitment letter

-Phase 4: Final Approval & Closing (Weeks 8-10)
+Phase 4: Final Approval and Closing (Weeks 8-10)

 Week 8-9: Everything is delivered